 4 min read

-Aluminium has become a very popular material for applications across many different industries.
+Aluminium has become a very popular material for applications across many different industries and in CNC machining.
 Its popularity over other materials is associated with its excellent mechanical properties.
 If you want to learn all about the top 3 aluminium alloys, keep reading as we disclose all the details.

 Aluminium is a metallic material with silver or matte grey colour.
 The latter usually depends on the surface roughness.